-How To Install Splunk 8.0 On Ubuntu In Just 5 Minutes
+How to Install Splunk on Ubuntu in Five Minutes

 You’ve finally decided to start using the latest version of Splunk (8.0), but you need to get everything set up on your Ubuntu system.
 Unlike CentOS, installing Splunk on Ubuntu is extremely simple, and you don’t even need to create separate users (as you should with the former distribution).
 Let’s see how to install Splunk 8.0 on Ubuntu in just five minutes.